Citizenship (Amendment) Act, 2019: Exclusion of persecuted Muslims

-Muslims from Pakistan, Bangladesh and Afghanistan are not offered eligibility for citizenship under the new Act.
-Critics have questioned the exclusion.
+Muslims from Pakistan, Bangladesh and Afghanistan are not offered accelerated eligibility for citizenship under the new Act.
+Critics have questioned the exclusion on account of anti-Islamic sentiment.
 The amendment limits itself to the Muslim-majority neighbours of India and takes no cognisance of the Muslims of those countries.
 Pakistan, Afghanistan, and Bangladesh are Muslim-majority countries that have modified their constitutions in recent decades to declare Islam their official state religion.
 Therefore, according to the Indian government, Muslims in these Islamic countries are "unlikely to face religious persecution".
 The government says that Muslims cannot be "treated as persecuted minorities" in these Muslim-majority countries.
 The BBC says that while these countries have provisions in their constitution guaranteeing non-Muslims rights, including the freedom to practice their religion, in practice non-Muslim populations have experienced discrimination and persecution.

-The Economist criticised the exclusion by arguing that, the Indian government concern or religious persecution should have been extended to Ahmadiyyas – a Muslim sect who have been "viciously hounded in Pakistan as heretics", and the Hazaras – another Muslim sect who have been murdered by the Taliban in Afghanistan.
-They should be treated as minorities.
+The Economist criticised the exclusion by arguing that the Indian government's concern for religious persecution should have been extended to Ahmadiyyas – a Muslim sect who have been "viciously hounded in Pakistan as heretics", and the Hazaras – another Muslim sect who have been murdered by the Taliban in Afghanistan.
+The Economist argued that they should be treated as persecuted minorities as well.

 Exclusion of other persecuted communities

-The Act does not include migrants from non-Muslim countries fleeing persecution to India,Hindu refugees from Sri Lanka, and Buddhist refugees from Tibet, China.
+The Act does not include migrants from non-Muslim countries fleeing persecution to India, including Hindu refugees from Sri Lanka and Buddhist refugees from Tibet.

 The Act does not mention Tamil refugees from Sri Lanka.
 The Sri Lankan Tamils were allowed to settle as refugees in Tamil Nadu in 1980s and 1990s due to systemic violence from the Sinhalese of Sri Lanka.
 They include 29,500 "hill country Tamils" (Malaiha).